<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.nickelinthemachine.com/?p=1496</guid>

-<content:encoded><![CDATA[<div id="attachment_1497" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton.jpg"><img class="size-full wp-image-1497" title="billie-carleton" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton.jpg" alt="Billie Carlton" width="426" height="658" /></a><p class="wp-caption-text">Billie Carlton</p></div>
+<content:encoded><![CDATA[<div id="attachment_1497" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton.jpg"><img class="size-full wp-image-1497" title="billie-carleton" alt="Billie Carlton" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton.jpg" width="426" height="658" /></a><p class="wp-caption-text">Billie Carleton</p></div>

-<p>A young pretty actress called Billie Carlton had a starring role on stage at the huge Victory Ball held at the Albert Hall on 28th November 1918.
-Tatler had a few months previously described one of her appearances on a London stage, saying that she had: &#8216;cleverness, temperament and charm.
-Not enough of the first, and perhaps too much of the latter.&#8217;</p>
+<p>Seventeen days after World War One had ended, a young pretty actress called Billie Carleton had a starring role at the huge Victory Ball held at the Albert Hall on 28th November 1918.
+One newspaper described her appearance:</p>

 <blockquote><p>It seemed that every man there wished to dance with her.
 Her costume was extraordinary and daring to the utmost, but so attractive and refined was her face that it never occurred to any one to be shocked.
 The costume consisted almost entirely of transparent black georgette.</p></blockquote>

-<p>Although she she was well on the way to becoming a star her career was being held back by, what was becoming a rather obvious and large drug habit, and unfortunately the girl with too much charm and the daring costume was found dead in her Savoy Hotel suite by her maid the morning after the Victory ball.
+<p>Carleton was well on the way to becoming a big star by now but her career was continually being held back by what was becoming a rather obvious and large drug habit.
+And, unfortunately, the girl with too much charm and the daring costume was found dead in her Savoy Hotel suite by her maid the morning after the Victory ball.
 She was just 22 years old.</p>

 <p>A gold box containing cocaine was found at her bedside and at the inquest it was suggested that she had died of &#8216;cocaine poisoning&#8217;.
 Although it was more likely that a combination of cocaine and some kind of depressant helped end her short life.</p>

-<div id="attachment_1499" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton-2-1916.jpg"><img class="size-full wp-image-1499" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton-2-1916.jpg" alt="Billie Carlton in 1916" width="426" height="558" /></a><p class="wp-caption-text">Billie Carlton in 1916</p></div>
+<div id="attachment_1499" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton-2-1916.jpg"><img class="size-full wp-image-1499" alt="Billie Carlton in 1916" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/billie-carleton-2-1916.jpg" width="426" height="558" /></a><p class="wp-caption-text">Billie Carlton in 1916</p></div>

 <p>The subsequent court case revealed a highly dubious way of life for a young woman of the time.
 Witnesses described her heavy cocaine and opium use and it became known that the London-born actress, who incidentally never knew her father, was involved with three &#8216;sugar daddies&#8217;.
 Two of these helped her financially &#8211; she had a very expensive life-style to maintain including a permanent suite at the Savoy Hotel &#8211; while the other, a married dress-designer called Reggie de Veulle, was more of a drug-taking partner.</p>

-<div id="attachment_1498" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/daily-sketch.jpg"><img class="size-large wp-image-1498" title="daily-sketch" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/daily-sketch-426x517.jpg" alt="The Daily Sketch front page January 24th 1919" width="426" height="517" /></a><p class="wp-caption-text">The Daily Sketch front page January 24th 1919</p></div>
+<div id="attachment_1498" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/daily-sketch.jpg"><img class="size-large wp-image-1498" title="daily-sketch" alt="The Daily Sketch front page January 24th 1919" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/daily-sketch-426x517.jpg" width="426" height="517" /></a><p class="wp-caption-text">The Daily Sketch front page January 24th 1919</p></div>

 <p>It was de Veulle who had given Carleton the cocaine that apparently had killed her.
 He had bought the drug a few days previously from a Scottish woman called Ada and her Chinese husband Lau Ping You who both lived on the Limehouse Causeway.
 In court it came to light that de Veulle had been involved in a previous homosexual blackmail case and with a headline that read &#8220;An Opium Circle.
 Chinaman&#8217;s Wife Sent to Prison.
 High Priestess of Unholy Rites&#8221; the normally staid Times reported that both de Veulle and Carleton had been at an all-night &#8216;orgy&#8217; in a Mayfair flat where the women wore flimsy nighties and the men silk pyjamas while smoking opium.</p>